 Next there are two harm reductions strategies to consider: dealing with the acute effects to the respiratory tract and mitigating any long term potential effects of cancer causing chemicals by supporting your body’s ability to cope with oxidative stress.

 Mitigate Acute Effects

 Lubricated membranes have better barrier function to inhibit toxin entry.
 For dry, scratchy throat or lungs, I suggest a cold-infusion of marshmallow root or Throat Coat tea.
-Farmacopia is also carrying tincture blend called “Cough Quiet,” which contains mucous membrane tonics and anti-inflammatory herbs.
+Farmacopia is also carrying tincture blend called “Nourishing Lung,” which contains mucous membrane tonics and anti-inflammatory herbs.
 When I take these herbs for lung irritation, I often feel the difference immediately.

 Inflammation modulators like Vitamin C, quercetin and other flavonoids help protect inflamed tissues and promote barrier integrity.
 Vitamin C helps maintain glutathione levels and is especially protective in highly vascularized tissues like the lungs.
 A colleague in Montana, where wildfires have been ravaging all summer, is using Quercetin ascorbate with good effects.
 Although it can be used as a capsule, it may have enhanced absorption when taken as a powder- it mixed into applesauce for adults and children.

 Your lymph system helps filter the waste that ends up outside of your bloodstream.
 Moving toxicants away from over-whelmed tissues can help get it neutralized more effectively.
 Skin brushing, rebounding, exercise, and contrast hydrotherapy all help move lymph.
 Remember, no exercising outside!

 Prevent Long Term Effects